 For example, if a construction company needs equipment delivered to a job to keep a project on time, they might post it on a load board as a hot shot load to get it delivered ASAP.
 Late equipment deliveries can lead to company downtime or project delays — and lost revenue.

 There aren’t many requirements for hot shot trucking.
 A hot shot trucker can use various truck types, but the most common are one-ton pickup trucks classified as “medium-duty” by the Federal Highway Administration (FHWA).
 These are generally classified as non-commercial vehicles, but you can use them for hot shot trucking if you have your operating authority, a USDOT number (if you’re hauling over state lines), liability insurance, and proof that you own a business.

 Hot shot trucks typically fall under Class 3, 4, or 5.

 Class 3 medium-duty trucks have a weight limit of 10,001-14,000 pounds.
 Some of the most common types are the Chevrolet Silverado 3500, the GMC Sierra 3500, the Ford F-350, and the Ram 3500.

-Put simply, these are your basic heavy-duty pickup trucks.
+Put simply, these are your basic heavy-duty consumer pickup trucks.
 They’re commonly used by contractors and last-mile delivery drivers, but you can also use them for hot shot logistics.

 Class 4 medium-duty trucks have a weight limit of 14,001-16,000 pounds.
-The Chevrolet Silverado 4500, Ford F-450, and the Ram 4500 are common examples.
+The Chevrolet Silverado 4500, the Ford F-450, and the Ram 4500 are common examples.
 These are heavier trucks, but they’re still classified as non-commercial.
-If you anticipate hauling larger hot shot loads, you may want to invest in a Class 4 truck.
+If you anticipate hauling larger hot shot loads, you may want to invest in a Class 4 pickup truck.

 Trailer types used for hot shot hauls